These are the most popular Halloween costumes for 2021, according to Google Trends

 Since the release of George Romero’s 1968 horror classic, Night of the Living Dead, zombies have been a mainstay of scary costuming.

+They’re back in fashion, with the notion of a disease tearing its way through nations (struck by supply shortages and a paranoid populace) rapaciously oddly popular just now, for some reason.

-This year they’re back in fashion, with one of the most fun options of dressing as the undead that you can chose the moment your character was bitten.
+The great fun of dressing as the undead is that you can chose the moment your character was bitten and frozen in time.
 Zombie clown?
 Teacher?
 Bride?
 Terrifying, and with a hint of pathos.

 We love this zombie priest option, for the added sinister ecumenical overtones.